MSLNZ/msl-network/docs/concurrency_async.rst

-The *Total execution time* value will be slightly different for you, but the important thing to notice is that executing all requests took about 6 seconds (i.e., max(1, 2, 3, 4, 5, 6) for the :func:`time.sleep` functions in the :ref:`basic-math-service`) and that the returned object from each request was a :class:`~asyncio.Future` object.
+The *Total execution time* value will be slightly different for you, but the important thing to notice is that executing all requests took about 6 seconds (i.e., max(1, 2, 3, 4, 5, 6) for the :func:`time.sleep` functions in the :ref:`basic-math-service`) and that the returned object from each request was a :class:`~asyncio.Future` object which we needed to get the :meth:`~asyncio.Future.result` of.

 Synchronous vs Asynchronous comparison
 ++++++++++++++++++++++++++++++++++++++